mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Information-Schema.md

 # MaxInfo Plugin

-The maxinfo plugin is a special router plugin similar to the one used for implementing the server side component of the MaxAdmin interface.
-The plugin is designed to return data regarding the internals of MariaDB MaxScale, it provides an information schema approach to monitoring the internals of MariaDB MaxScale itself.
+The maxinfo plugin is a special router plugin that is designed to return data regarding the internals of MariaDB MaxScale.
+It provides a virtual table similar to INFORMATION_SCHEMA for monitoring the internals of MariaDB MaxScale itself.

 The plugin is capable of returning data in one of two ways, either as MySQL result sets or as JSON encoded data.
 The choice of which mechanism used to